roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-14-15 ****** bysadkins116© Soon all three slaves were standing in the middle of the room.
+Soon all three slaves were standing in the middle of the room.
 Each had their left hand held above their head.
 They could move around a little but couldn't move away from the other two.

  Linda and Beth were very nervous, their Master and Mistresses hadn't really beat them much, only a little spanking.
 Trish on the other hand was excited.
 Her training had been nothing but pain, so much so, she knew that she would win this.
 Already her cunt was pulsing and her nipples were hard as rocks.
 She wanted to get started.